 Other keto snacks

-Common snack foods like chips, nachos, donuts, candy and chocolate bars are all very bad for your health and your waistline.
-Do not eat them on a keto diet.
+Common snack foods like chips, nachos, donuts, candy and chocolate bars aren’t a good choice for your health or your waistline.15 Do not eat them on a keto diet.

 Even more keto snack options